 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

 As popular as visiting the Great Wall of China in Beijing or the Terracotta Army in Xian, taking a Chengdu Panda Tour at the Giant Panda Breeding Base is just as high on the list.
-It’s also China’s cutest and most sustainable tourist attraction.
+It’s also said to be one of China’s most sustainable tourist attractions.

 Excited about the opportunity of seeing a rare animal native to China, I was also apprehensive that visiting the pandas would not live up to the hype lingering all around me.
 Is the panda overload just another money-making tourist scheme?

 I had imagined an oversized zoo, with a few cages and uninviting box rooms scattered here and there full of pandas looking less than pleased with their lives of captivity and where tourists still found it a wonderful sight regardless.

 However, the Giant Panda Breeding Base in Chengdu is legitimately well-run and where the real action is at.

 - Taking a Chengdu Panda Tour – Conservation and Education